jinxinglim/coq-formalized-divide-and-conquer/README.md

 # Induction-Principles-to-Sorting-Algorithms (INCOMPLETE)

 > **NOTE:** This branch does not require installation of CoqHammer.
 Hence, most of the codes are not automated.
-As a result, they are longer than the ones in main-hammer branch.
+As a result, the proofs are longer than the ones in main-hammer branch.

 This respository contains the formalization of different variations of divide-and-conquer algorithm design paradigm for lists, which lead to different sorting algorithms.
 All the sorting algorithms are proven in a top-down approach from the type:
 ```coq